Congressman: Bombing suspect called himself a 'psychopath'

 Associated Press

-AUSTIN, Texas (AP) - A congressman says the suspected Austin bomber left a confession calling himself a "psychopath" and saying he felt no remorse for his actions.
+AUSTIN, Texas (AP) - The suspected Austin bomber called himself a "psychopath" in a recorded confession and said he felt no remorse for deadly explosions that killed two people and terrorized the city, a U.S. congressman said Saturday.

+Investigators are still looking into what motivated 23-year-old Mark Anthony Conditt, but the recording he left on his cell phone shows that he was a "sick individual," U.S. Rep. Michael McCaul said.

+"He did refer to himself as a psychopath.
+He did not show any remorse, in fact questioning himself for why he didn't feel any remorse for what he did," McCaul said.

+Conditt makes no mention of a racial motivation on the recording, but investigators are still looking into that as a possibility, he said.
+The first three victims were minorities.

-Rep. Michael McCaul made the comments at a news conference Saturday, where he thanked law enforcement officials for stopping the deadly three-week bombing spree that terrorized the capital of Texas.
+McCaul, a former federal prosecutor who chairs the House Committee on Homeland Security, spoke at a news conference where he thanked law enforcement officials for bringing the three-week spree to an end.
+He called the investigation, which included more than 800 officers, a textbook example of how local, state and federal agencies should work together.

-Police have said that 23-year-old Mark Conditt left a lengthy recorded confession on his cell phone, which was discovered Wednesday after he blew himself up as officers closed in on him.

-Investigators have declined to release the recording, saying they are still looking into Conditt's motive and whether anyone else was involved.
+Beginning March 2, police say Conditt planted bombs in different parts of Austin, killing two people and severely wounding four others.
+He began by placing explosives in packages left overnight on doorsteps, killing 39-year-old father Anthony Stephan House and 17-year-old musician Draylen Mason and critically injuring 75-year-old Esperanza Herrera.
+He then rigged an explosive to a tripwire along a public trail, injuring two young men who crossed it.
+Finally, he sent two parcels with bombs via FedEx, one of which exploded and injured a worker at a distribution center near San Antonio.

+Conditt died after detonating a explosive device early Wednesday as SWAT team officers ran toward his vehicle to arrest him in an Austin suburb.
+Investigators discovered a roughly 25-minute recording that Conditt had made on his cell phone allegedly confessing to the crimes.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.